ShaheerAhmadTariq/Database-for-Production-Company/README.md

 the insertion in multiple tables is done through StoreProcedures.
 # Included
 I have written 17 triggers and 11 Stored procedures.
 Iam including sql files of those trigggers and stored procedures.
+The erd file is also included named ERD.pdf
 ## Proposal Document
 SGM is a textile manufacturer and exporter which produces textile goods and export them.
 In this project I will try to build a sequel server database for manufacturing department.
 I will handle the